Vtek/Hanafuda.OpenApi/README.md

 Hanafuda.OpenApi
 ================

-Open Api to deal with Hanafuda Koi-Koi combinaison
+Api to deal with Hanafuda Koi-Koi cards combinations